indigits/sparse-plex/docs/library/dictionaries.rst

 ----------------------------------

 Some simple dictionaries can be constructed using library functions.

+The dictionaries are available in two flavors:

+#.
+As simple matrices
-These dictionaries implement the ``SPX_Operator`` abstraction as defined below.
+#.
+As objects which implement the ``SPX_Operator`` abstraction defined below.

+The functions returning the dictionary as a simple matrix have a suffix "mtx".
+The functions returning the dictionary as a ``SPX_Operator`` have the suffix
+"dict" at the end.

+These functions can also be used to construct random **sensing matrices** which are essentially random dictionaries.

 Dirac Fourier Dictionary ::